Mathematical Beauty — Gallery Exhibit

 Duality: Art + Science

 November 2, 2018 – February 1, 2019

 The drive to record and interpret the natural world and the universe can be traced back to antiquity and throughout human existence by both artists and scientists.
 Duality–abstraction and representation, the literal and the metaphorical, science and mysticism, the unseen and the seen–is a predominant theme in both Betsy Stewart’s and Jody Rasch’s work.
 Rasch uses science images to look beyond what we see in the macro world of our daily lives, eliciting questions about our world views and how we react to information while Stewart’s work asks scientists to see the connections between the macros of the cosmos and a single droplet of water through patterned visual exploration.
 This exhibit combines the work of both artists for a dynamic exploration of the these themes.
-Please join us for the opening reception on November 2, 2018 from 6:00-8:00 pm.
-Registration will open in October.
+The opening reception took place on November 2, 2018 from 6:00-8:00 pm.

 Guild of Natural Science Illustrators: 50th Anniversary Juried Exhibition

 July 16, 2018 – October 15, 2018

 The Guild of Natural Science Illustrators represents leading artists and visual communicators from diverse scientific disciplines around the world.
 Each year, in conjunction with the Guild’s annual conference, GNSI holds a juried exhibition of members’ works to celebrate the beauty and wonder of scientific illustration.
 This year marks the 50th anniversary of the founding of the Guild.
 Its 2018 special exhibition, “Visualize: Art Revealing Science,” will guide visitors through the intertwined history and evolution of art and science, showcase the diversity of our natural world, explore how illustration and visualization helps convey complex science, and highlight the evolution of scientific illustration through innovative technologies.